Delaware Ivy Total Return Bond Fund

 Not rated

 Total may not equal 100% due to rounding.
-The Fund’s investment manager, Delaware Management Company (DMC), a series of Macquarie Investment Management Business Trust, receives “Credit Quality” ratings for the underlying securities held by the Fund from three “nationally recognized statistical rating organizations” (NRSROs): Standard & Poor’s (S&P), Moody’s Investors Service, and Fitch, Inc. The credit quality breakdown is calculated by DMC based on the NRSRO ratings.
-If two or more NRSROs have assigned a rating to a security the higher rating (lower value) is used.
-If only one NRSRO rates a security, that rating is used.
+The Fund’s investment manager, Delaware Management Company (DMC) receives “Credit Quality” ratings for the underlying securities held by the Fund from three “nationally recognized statistical rating organizations” (NRSROs) — Standard & Poor’s (S&P), Moody’s Investors Service, and Fitch, Inc. The credit quality breakdown is calculated by DMC based on the NSRO ratings and the index credit quality rules.
 For securities rated by an NRSRO other than S&P, that rating is converted to the equivalent S&P credit rating.
 Securities that are unrated by any of the three NRSROs are included in the “not rated” category when applicable.
 Unrated securities do not necessarily indicate low quality.
 More information about securities ratings is contained in the Fund’s Statement of Additional Information.

 Distribution history - annual distributions (Institutional Class)1,2